mixedbredie/itn-for-pgrouting/readme.md

 Other bits
 ----------
 ITN contains a lot of information in the RRI tables.
 You can add height restrictions to your network.
+I'm not sure how to get pgRouting to use it but build it in and it will come...

 First, create a view to cross reference the roadlink and roadlinkinformation tables.